uq-eresearch/oztrack/readme.md

 ### Installing R (including Rserve and other packages)

+RServe can be installed on the same machine as the Web application and/or on one or more other hosts.
+See the `org.oztrack.conf.rserveHosts` configuration property described below for how to identify these other hosts to the main server.
+The following instructions should only be applied to hosts that will run `Rserve`.

 Install R, including `r-base-dev` for compiling/installing auxiliary R packages.
 OzTrack has been tested with R versions 2.15.2, 3.0.1, and 3.0.2.